 Check OLFFI for Film Funding opportunities

-FNE speaks to the head of Bulgarian National Film CenterClick HERE to see full TV Interview
+FNE speaks to the former head of Bulgarian National Film CenterClick HERE to see full TV Interview

 FNE speaks to the (former) head of Bulgarian National Film CenterRead more...

 Ministry of Culture